GMACS-project/GMACS_tpl-cpp_code/README.md

 First, the "GMACS_Models" repository on GitHub (https://github.com/GMACS-project/GMACS_Models) should be cloned or downloaded.
 This repo contains subfolders in the "all_models" folder with files from the most recent assessment, as well as other models.
 The file "models-for_testing.csv" lists the subfolders to be used for testing (unless modified by the user, these will typically be the most recently-accepted assessment model).

-The `testing/scripts` folder contains an R script, `runTests.R`, which can also be used to test (all or a subset of) the models identified in the "models-for_testing.csv" file.
-For each model, the script compares the new model results to the original results from the GMACS_Models repo by comparing the respective par and the Gmacsall.out files.
+The `testing/scripts` folder contains an R script, `runTests1.R`, which can also be used to test (all or a subset of) the models identified in the "models-for_testing.csv" file.
+Ideally run in a separate suitably-named "runs" folder, this script runs the models in "models-for_testing.csv" and collates the results from the old and new model runs in an output file "testing_results.RData" in the folder used to run the tests.
+The tesing/scripts folder also contains a Quarto markdown file, "runTests_Report.qmd".
+When copied and rendered in the "runs" folder, it creates a report (pdf or html) that compares the new models results to the original results from the GMACS_Models repo using the respective par and the Gmacsall.out files.

 To run the tests:

   *  start an R session
   *  Create a `testing/runs` or other suitable `runs` folder (if it doesn't exist already)
   *  change the working directory to the `runs` folder
-  *  source the "testing/scripts/runTests.R" file
+  *  source the "testing/scripts/runTests1.R" file
-  *  run the function "runTests" for the models of interest
+  *  run the function "runTests" for the models of interest to create "testing_results.RData"
       - set `repoDir` to the path to the GMACS_Models repo
       - set `exeDir` to the path to the gmacs executable
       - set `stocks` to the stocks of interest (as listed in "models-for_testing.csv", or NULL for all stocks)